feature-engine/feature_engine/docs/imputation/CategoricalImputer.rst

 Example
 -------

-The CategoricalImputer() replaces missing data in categorical variables with the string 'Missing' or by the most frequent category.
+The CategoricalImputer() replaces missing data in categorical variables with an arbitrary value, like the string 'Missing' or by the most frequent category.

-It works only with categorical variables.
-A list of variables can be indicated, or the imputer will automatically select all categorical variables in the train set.

 .. code:: python